sikandar911/CMS_JSON/README.md

 ## 🚀 Deployment

-### Vercel/Netlify
+### Vercel
 1. Push code to GitHub
-2. Import project in Vercel/Netlify
+2. Import project in Vercel
 3. Set environment variables:
    - `JWT_SECRET`
    - `UPSTASH_REDIS_REST_URL` (optional)
    - `UPSTASH_REDIS_REST_TOKEN` (optional)
 4. Deploy

-**Note**: JSON files persist in the deployment filesystem.
-For production, consider:
+**Important**: This project uses file-based JSON files in `data/` as the database.
+Vercel deployments run on ephemeral serverless instances where filesystem writes are not guaranteed to persist across function invocations or new deployments.
+If you rely on persistent JSON storage, consider one of the following for production:

+- Deploy to a server with a persistent filesystem (DigitalOcean, AWS EC2, etc.)
+- Use an external persistent store (S3, a managed database, or Upstash Redis)
+- Host this project as a long-running container where the `data/` folder is persisted

+For testing and low-traffic demo deployments, the JSON DB can work on Vercel during a single instance's lifetime, but do not rely on it for production durability.

+Recommended for production:
 - Regular backups to external storage (S3, etc.)
-- Using a proper database for high-traffic sites
+- Use a proper database for high-traffic sites
-- Implementing file locking for concurrent writes
+- Implement file locking or an external queue for concurrent writes

 ## 📝 License